lasso being thrown at runaway lungs

 Asthma control tip #3: Tackle your triggers

 Identifying asthma triggers is an essential part of the asthma control puzzle.
-Some common asthma triggers are things like smoke, dust, weather changes, sickness, allergens, harsh cleaning products, strong emotions just to name a few.
+Some common asthma triggers are things like smoke, dust, weather changes, sickness, allergens, harsh cleaning products, and strong emotions, just to name a few.
 If you are new to your asthma diagnosis, figuring out your triggers and how to manage and avoid them will help keep your asthma symptoms from flaring up.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.